DIDSR/torchsurv/README.md

 ## Getting started

-We recommend starting with the [introductory guide](https://opensource.nibr.com/torchsurv/notebooks/introduction.html), where you'll find an overview of the package's functionalities.
+We recommend starting with the [introductory guide](https://opensource.nibr.com/torchsurv/notebooks/introduction.html) section of the [user manual](https://opensource.nibr.com/torchsurv/index.html#), where you'll find an overview of the package's functionalities.

 ### Survival data